-2.2.
-Meaningful exchange requires prior existence of agreed upon technical syntax, business domain semantics, and business domain workflow/process rules.
+4.2.
+Meaningful exchange requires prior existence of agreed upon technical syntax, business domain semantics20, and business domain workflow/process rules.

 A meaningful exchange of information can only occur to the extent that technical syntax rules, business domain semantic rules, and business domain workflow/process rules have been defined in advance.
-To the extent that these rules exist in advance, information exchanged will have the quality of meaning for the information to be useful.
+To the extent that these rules exist in advance, information exchanged will have the quality of meaning for the information to be useful, that quality guaranteed by the those rules.

 Rules are in essence a form of agreement.
 The rules are a communications tool.
 When humans are involved in interpreting information they can overcome a certain amount of ambiguity in communicated information.
 However, machines are less adept at overcoming ambiguity.
-If a rule is not explicitly specified and is open to interpretation, then a software developer must make a choice and decide how http://xbrl.squarespace.com/journal/2010/6/1/differentiating-syntax-and-semantics.html exactly to interpret that situation and therefore how a computer will react.
+If a rule is not explicitly specified and is open to interpretation, then a software developer must make a choice and decide how exactly to interpret that situation and therefore how a computer will react.
 If different software developers are involved, they will commonly interpret things differently.